 Compliance needs to touch every area of your business.
 It should be embedded in every process, every task and every decision.
 This ensures it becomes an everyday habit, that it is central to all the decisions you make and it is integrated into everything you do.
 Accept no less.

 Compliance problems don't go away when people work from home.
 Compliance breaches can occur beyond your home or office!
 When you are travelling between locations, there can be increased risks to data security and health and safety.
 And some breaches, such as harassment, can occur in online settings.

 Tip #44: Assess the compliance personas of your team

 People respond to rules and compliance in different ways.
 Think about the compliance personas of each person in your team.
 Who is habitually compliant, wilfully or accidentally non-compliant?
 All may need a slightly different response to get them to follow procedures or 'nudge' them back to compliance.

 Tip #45: Handling the rebels (the wilfully non-compliant)

 Think about the rebels, the sceptics and cynics who are wilfully non-compliant and who'd do anything to stay outside the rules.
 You know who they are.
 How significant a risk do they pose to your company?
 What's that - you have no time?
 Seriously, when one mistake could crash and burn the company's reputation?
 Plan specific top-up interventions to bring them back to compliance.
 Consider a face-to-face session, a mentor, etc to manage the risk.
 What will assuage your fears and restore a good night's sleep?

-Despite your best efforts, all it takes is one rogue employee or “bad apple" to undermine everything.
-Someone with a wilful disregard for the rules - whether they choose to act for personal enrichment, the thrill, attention-seeking or kudos.
+Despite your best efforts, all it takes is one rogue employee or "bad apple" to undermine everything.
+Some staff show a wilful disregard for the rules - whether they choose to act for personal enrichment, the thrill, attention-seeking or kudos.
 They can expose you and the company to unprecedented compliance risks.
 Know your team, watch out for potential indicators of risky behaviour and be proactive.